 Types of Child Custody in Tennessee

-- Joint Custody: Both parents share physical and legal custody of the child.
-This arrangement encourages active involvement from both parents in the child’s life.
+- Joint Custody: Both parents share physical and legal custody, allowing them to collaborate on major decisions and maintain active involvement in the child’s life.

-- Sole Custody: One parent has both physical and legal custody, while the other parent may have visitation rights.
+- Sole Custody: One parent has full physical and legal custody, while the other parent may have scheduled visitation rights.

-- Split Custody: This occurs when there are multiple children, and each parent has custody of one or more children.
+- Split Custody: In cases where there are multiple children, each parent may have custody of one or more children.

-- Temporary Custody: Sometimes awarded during the divorce or separation process to establish a stable environment for the child until a permanent decision is made.
+- Temporary Custody: Awarded during divorce or separation proceedings to provide the child with stability until a final custody order is established.

 The Child Custody Process in Tennessee